bhavanahr622-glitch/Simple-Line-Editor-C/README.md

 ## Data Structure Used

-The project uses a dynamic array of strings.
+The project makes use of concept of dynamic array of strings.

 ```c
 typedef struct